 Sweetened Walnut Filling

-2 cups ground or finely chopped walnuts
+2 cups ground or finely chopped walnuts3/4 cup sugar

 1/4 cup heavy cream